TetianaShchudla/CHC-data-PowerBI/README.md

 # Consumer Healthcare eCommerce Analytics Report

+The **Consumer Healthcare** industry plays a vital role in supporting individuals' health and wellness.
+It includes a diverse range of products, such as:

+- **Over-the-Counter Medications**: Products that can be purchased without a prescription.
+- **Wellness Supplements**: Nutritional and health supplements aimed at improving overall well-being.

+### Industry Overview
-The **Consumer Healthcare** industry encompasses a wide range of products designed to support individuals' health and wellness, including over-the-counter medications and wellness supplements.
-With the increasing demand for accessible health solutions, the eCommerce landscape for Consumer Healthcare has rapidly expanded, integrating online and offline sales data to provide comprehensive performance insights.
-This project focuses on building a comprehensive **eCommerce Analytics report** that evaluates sales performance across various regions, delivering insights on product performance, sales trends, and growth opportunities across multiple sales channels.
+With the increasing demand for accessible health solutions, the eCommerce landscape for Consumer Healthcare has rapidly expanded.
+Key factors contributing to this growth include:

+- **Shifts in Consumer Behavior**: A growing preference for online shopping and convenience.
+- **Technological Advancements**: Enhanced digital platforms enabling seamless integration of online and offline sales.

+### Project Focus
+This project aims to build a comprehensive **eCommerce Analytics report** that evaluates sales performance across various regions.
+The report is designed to deliver insights on:

+- **Product Performance**: Analysis of how products are performing in different markets.
+- **Sales Trends**: Identification of emerging trends and patterns in sales data.
+- **Growth Opportunities**: Recommendations for optimizing product availability and driving growth across multiple sales channels.

 ## Table of Contents
 - [Project Overview](#project-overview)